User story #12740closed

 Idea: write nothing when no condition ; if a condition is present, add a "if: cond" before the method name, pehaps with some visual parenthesing (a border of color with the same color than the if ?)

-#20 Updated by Florian Heigl about 1 month ago
+Updated by Florian Heigl over 2 years ago

 @fanf I understand your reasoning, and it would be helpful.